bcgsc/pori_graphkb_api/README.md

 This repository is part of the [platform for oncogenomic reporting and interpretation](https://github.com/bcgsc/pori).

 The GraphKB database is implemented using [orientDB](https://github.com/orientechnologies/orientdb) and [orientjs](https://github.com/orientechnologies/orientjs).
 It is a graph database which is used to store variants, ontologies, and the relevance of this terms and variants.
-The KB uses strict controlled vocabulary to provide a parseable and machine-readable interface for other applications to build on.
+The KB uses strict controlled vocabulary to provide a parsable and machine-readable interface for other applications to build on.
 The API is a REST API built on node/express.

 ## About